designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 <div slot="content" class="sidebar-content">

   1. *Adjust the background, headline and text colors, **so that they match your HSB values of the last task**.
 Does your color palette work for people with Protanopia, Deuteranopia and Tritanopia?
 If not, try to make it work, by altering your colors' values.*
-  2. *Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad, and I mean *really bad*.
-Try to find out which color combinations don't work well.*
+  2. *Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad, and I mean* <mark>really bad</mark>. *Try to find out which color combinations don't work well.*
   3. *Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
 How many combinations can you find for this task?*
-  4. *Analyse the results and form a conclusion based on the following questions:* <var>When do color palettes work well for color vision deficient people?
-What do we need to pay attention to, when creating them?</var>
+  4. *Analyse the results and form a conclusion based on the following questions:* When do color palettes work well for color vision deficient people?
+What do we need to pay attention to, when creating them?

 </div>